-(decrease) of 1,000,000 shares in the expected number of shares to be sold by us in this offering, assuming no change in the assumed initial public offering price, would increase (decrease) our net proceeds from this offering and each of additional paid-in capital, total stockholders' equity and total capitalization by approximately \$14.9 million.
-The pro forma column reflects the issuance of 72,478,095 shares of common stock of Academy Sports and Outdoors, Inc. in connection with the contribution of New Academy Holding Company, LLC by its unitholders and related reorganization transactions and related cancellation of all outstanding partners' equity at New Academy Holding Company, LLC in connection with the offering.
+(1) The pro forma column reflects the issuance of 72,478,095 shares of common stock of Academy Sports and Outdoors, Inc. in connection with the contribution of New Academy Holding Company, LLC by its unitholders and related reorganization transactions and related cancellation of all outstanding partners' equity at New Academy Holding Company, LLC in connection with the offering.

-- (2) As of August 1, 2020, there were \$29.7 million letters of credit outstanding, \$19.9 million of which were issued under the ABL Facility.
-For a further description of our ABL Facility, see "Description of Certain Indebtedness." - (3) Pro forma cash and cash equivalents reflects (i) a decrease of \$248.0 million in cash, which amount was used to fund the special distribution on August 28, 2020, and (ii) an increase of \$225 million from the application of the net proceeds from this offering as cash and cash equivalents pending application as set forth in "Use of Proceeds." - (4) Pro forma additional paid-in capital reflects (i) a decrease of \$257 million in partners' equity at New Academy Holding Company, LLC due to the special distribution to its unitholders and (ii) an increase of \$224 million from the sale of shares in this offering at an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, net of \$881,000 allocated to pro forma common stock.
+(2) As of August 1, 2020, there were \$29.7 million letters of credit outstanding, \$19.9 million of which were issued under the ABL Facility.
+For a further description of our ABL Facility, see "Description of Certain Indebtedness."

+- (3) Pro forma cash and cash equivalents reflects (i) a decrease of \$248.0 million in cash, which amount was used to fund the special distribution on August 28, 2020, and (ii) an increase of \$182.8 million from the application of the net proceeds from this offering as cash and cash equivalents pending application as set forth in "Use of Proceeds." - (4) Pro forma additional paid-in capital reflects (i) a decrease of \$257 million in partners' equity at New Academy Holding Company, LLC due to the special distribution to its unitholders and (ii) an increase of \$181.9 million from the sale of shares in this offering at an initial public offering price of \$13.00 per share, net of \$881,000 allocated to pro forma common stock.